kerberos-io/documentation/content/_index.md

 toc: true
 ---

-The **Kerberos.io** project, pronounced as `/kuh buh ruhs dot i o/`, is a video surveillance solution, which was initiated back in 2014.
+The **Kerberos.io** project, pronounced as `/kuh buh ruhs dot ai o/`, is a video surveillance solution, which was initiated back in 2014.
 Over the years it has evolved into a trusted, stable and feature-rich video surveillance system.
 To set the expectations, watch the video below to understand what it can and can't do.
 If you want to install Kerberos.io, it's recommended to have a look [at the architectures page](/prologue/deployments/) to find the best solution for your usecase.

 {{< vimeo id="382090189" class="responsive-video ratio-16by10" title="Kerberos introduction" >}}